hyperledger/iroha-2-docs/README.md

    nvm install 16
    ```

-2. **Install PNPM.** It is a package manager used by this project.
-If you've installed Node.js, you can install it with the command:
+2. **Install PNPM**, a package manager used by this project.
+If you've installed Node.js, you can install PNPM with this command:

    ```bash
    npm i -g pnpm